 Delegation allows ADA holders who lack the skills or desire to run their own staking pool (also known as running a node) to still participate in the network and earn rewards proportional to the amount of stake they delegated.
 The process of staking your ADA depends on the wallet that you use, but in most cases it is as simple as clicking a few buttons to choose a validator and then begin staking.
 You can stop staking at any time.

-You can also stake your Kraken with one of the many crypto exchanges which support staking.
-Kraken is a top-3, US-based crypto exchange which offers buying/selling and staking of your ADA all in one place.
+Coinbase is the top US-based crypto exchange and offers buying/selling and staking of your ADA all in one place.